 The more people know what is happening to rainforests and the Indigenous communities who rely on them the more likely they are to help!
 Governments need to know that their citizens care and that people around the world are watching; by sharing on social media we help to hold them accountable.
 Today nations around the world are making commitments to protect our forests and reduce climate change–help them keep their promises.
 Knowledge helps!
 Speaking out helps!

 like us on facebook

-Whether it’s ensuring that your next pair of gold earrings are made from recycled gold, or purchasing Marcal’s recycled toilet paper there are purchases anyone can make that make a difference.
-Consider purchasing Irving Farm’s Rainforest Foundation Project Coffee–they not only source their coffee from cooperatives in Peruvian and Honduran rainforests–they give us $1 for every bag sold!
+Whether it’s ensuring that your next pair of gold earrings are made from recycled gold, or purchasing Marcal’s recycled toilet paper, there are purchases anyone can choose to avoid that can save the rainforest.
 Logging is a major driver of long term rainforest destruction.
 Avoiding guitars, furniture and other products made from threatened rainforest woods like: Mahogany, Rosewood and Ebony is a great start, but avoiding all tropical hardwoods is even better!
 Learn more about logging and mining and their effects on our rainforests!

 Learn about logging Learn about mining

 Whether you have a backyard, balcony or window sill, you can help migrating birds on their way home.
 It’s easy and fun!
 Just plant native plants, bird and insect attracting flowers, or even just hang up a bird bath or bird house.
 All of these help migrating birds make it to the rainforests of Central and South America.
 By giving them food water and shelter or even just giving the insects they eat a little room to thrive you help the amazing migrations that our winged friends make every year.